 - All trades are long only.

-Below is an example of the strategy trading on the daily chart of @ES over the past couple of months.
-We can see the trade entering early at 9:00 AM central on a big gap up from the previous day.
+Below is an example of the strategy trading on the daily chart of @NQ.
+We can see the trade entering early on the 9:05 AM bar on a big gap up from the previous day.
 The trade closed at 15:00 PM the same day.

 Fixed Contract Position Sizing